bredele/cement/Readme.md

   <li></li>
 </ul>
 ```
- > By given a name to your plugins, you avoid scope conflicts and you can reuse a plugin multiple times.
+ > By giving a name to your plugins, you avoid scope conflicts and you can reuse a plugin multiple times.

 ### function plugin